-Behavior Save to Aras Save and Close File saved to Aras Yes Yes Reservation Claim Claim is kept ON (claimed) Claim is set OFF (unclaimed) File in session?
-File in session?
-File is kept in active Office session Viewable creation Option 1: Viewable created Option 1: Viewable created (PDF, etc.) Option 2: No viewable created Option 2: Viewable created Option 3: Viewable created if selected by user Option 3: Viewable created if selected by user Option 4: Viewable created if selected by user Option 4: Viewable created Remove local file No Optional (set by administrator) Version comment No Optional (only if enabled for the particular Document Type) Promote to state No Optional (only if enabled for the particular Document Type)
+Behavior Save to Aras Save and Close Reservation Claim Claim is kept ON (claimed) Claim is set OFF (unclaimed) File in session?
+File is kept in active Office session File is closed from active Office session Viewable creation (PDF, etc.) Option 1: Viewable created Option 2: No viewable created Option 3: Viewable created if selected by user Option 4: Viewable created if selected by user Option 1: Viewable created Option 2: Viewable created Option 3: Viewable created if selected by user Option 4: Viewable created Remove local file No Optional (set by administrator) Version comment No Optional (only if enabled for the Document Type) Promote to state No Optional (only if enabled for the Document Type)

-Note: The options described above are defined by the administrator and are not user-selectable.
+Note: The options described above are defined by the administrator and are not user selectable.
 Use Save to Aras (Update Save) when you intend to keep working on a file.
 Use Save and Close when you have finished working on it.
 You can always open the file again from Aras, after you use Save and Close.

 If your administrator selected Option 3 or 4 for viewable creation, the Viewable checkbox is enabled in the Aras Ribbon.
-This means that you can decide whether or not to save a viewable on the next save.
+This means that you can decide whether to save a viewable on the next save.
 If your administrator selected Option 1 or 2, the checkbox does not appear because the process is pre-defined.